Gabrielle Bellocq

-Gabrielle Bellocq (15 June 1920 - 29 July 1999) was a French Neo-impressionist pastel artist.
-She was known as a colorist, and her works, which were not painted from life, included a variety of colors that produced an unusual perspective and impressionistic effects.
+Gabrielle Bellocq (15 June 1920 – 29 July 1999) was a French Neo-impressionist pastel artist.
+She was known as a colorist, and her style of work, (which were not painted from life), included a variety of colors that have been said to produce an unusual perspective and impressionistic effects.

-Life and career
+Biography

 Bellocq was born in 1920 in Saint-Hillaire-de-Talmont, a seaside commune in the Vendée department in the Pays de la Loire region in western France.
-She lived most of her life near the sea in this region.

-Her mother taught her piano and singing and organized painting lessons with nuns at the Couvent de Saint-Sornin.
-She developed a passion for painting and was taught to copy others' work through her painting instruction.

-As a boarder at school from a young age, she spent her time on Sundays between Sunday Mass, Vespers, and walks in the Vendée countryside.
-Throughout this period, she accumulated a library of images that she later reproduced in Neo-impressionist pastel paintings.

-Around 1950, she came to live on the banks of the river Rance in a classic Malouinière, or manor house.
-She reproduced idealized versions of the house and nearby pond in her paintings.

 In the 1960s, she abandoned watercolours and guache to concentrate solely on using pastels, which she would dedicate herself to for more than 30 years.